Eigo-Mt-Fuji/aprof-cli/README.md

 Hello guys.

-This is simple Elixir cli tool for generating aws-cli config.
+This is simple Elixir cli tool for generating aws-cli config.<br/>
 (and also generating AWS switch role login links markdown file.)

 ## Require